artembatura/zero-scriptsjs/packages/extension.webpack-babel/README.md

 | presets | _string[]_ | `[]`    | Additional Babel presets |
 | flow    | _boolean_  | `false` | Enable Flow support      |

+#### Notes

-Warning about TypeScript.
-If you want to enable check types on your TypeScript files, you just need to install `fork-ts-checker-webpack-plugin` in your project
+- If you want to enable check types on your TypeScript files, you just need to install `fork-ts-checker-webpack-plugin` in your project

 ## Usage